Grantley Hall: The Aykroyd family

 Sir William Henry Aykroyd was a woollen carpet manufacturer.
 He entered the family business soon after leaving school and eventually became the chairman.
 In 1890 he married Emma Louisa Hammond, daughter of Ezra Waugh Hammond of Horton Hall, Bradford.
 The couple had three sons and one daughter.

 The Aykroyd family continued to develop the garden and often opened it to the public.
 A newspaper of 1937 contained a detailed description of the grounds.
 Some of the report is as follows.

 An air of immense well-being characterises the extensive grounds which surround Grantley Hall, the home of Sir William Aykroyd.
 The timber is well cared for; the lawns smooth, level, unmarred by weeds; the rock garden is full of rare and beautiful plants and even the Golden Orfe in its pools have an exceptionally sleek and prosperous look.

 Sir William and Lady Emma were personal friends of the Royal Family.
 In 1937 Queen Mary stayed at Grantley Hall accompanied by her daughter Princess Mary and her son in law Lord Harewood.
 The visit was widely reported in the newspapers and one of these reports is shown.

 During the Second World War, Grantley Hall was used as a convalescence home for injured soldiers.
 A hospital supply depot was formed in the Cathedral Hall in Ripon and Lady Aykroyd was the chairman.

-Sir William died in 1947 and Grantley Hall was sold to the West Riding County Council who ran the Hall as an adult training centre.
+Sir William died in 1947 and Grantley Hall was sold to the West Riding County Council.

+History from 1947 to 2015

+West Riding County Council ran the hall as a residential adult education centre, with week-long and weekend courses on offer.
+In 2006 the property was sold to a private purchaser for residential use.
+After a period of limited use.
+The property was left largely untouched for nearly a decade before being purchased in 2015 by the Sykes family, and planning permission was granted for conversion of the building into a 50 bedroom hotel.